-In order to initiate the Maryland Intergovernmental Review & Coordination (MIRC) Process, applicants must submit to the clearinghouse the project/program/proposal electronically via e-mail, as a "PDF" file or as a "CD", to be distributed among state agencies and local jurisdictions that may be impacted if the application receives approval and/or funding from the approving source.
+To initiate the Maryland Intergovernmental Review & Coordination (MIRC) process, applicants must submit the project/program/proposal electronically via e-mail, (PDF file or CD), to be distributed among state agencies and local jurisdictions that may be impacted if the application receives approval and/or funding from the approving source.
 Please ensure that descriptions of the projects are without abbreviations and acronyms.

-- For federal financial assistance application, include the program narrative, budget narrative and the standard form 424
+- The program narrative, budget narrative, and the standard form 424 for financial assistance applications;

-- For state programs, please include the program narrative, budget narrative and designated forms
+- The program narrative, budget narrative, and designated forms for state programs;

-- Areas to be served/location, please include the (Site, Vicinity map and Address of the Project
+- Areas to be served/location, including the (site, vicinity map, and address of the project

-- If known, whether or not the project is within a certified Priority Funding Area (PFA)
+- If known, whether the project is within a certified Priority Funding Area (PFA)

 - A detailed description of the proposed project, noting the nature of the state and/or federal involvement;